sambitos23/SGP-WEBSITE/README.md

 - The homepage loads with all content and images.
 - Click "Log In / Sign Up" — create an account, then log in.
+- Submit the contact form — message gets stored in MongoDB.
-- Check MongoDB Atlas → Database → Browse Collections to see the new user document.
+- Check MongoDB Atlas → Database → Browse Collections to see the data.

 ### Subsequent Deployments